 Thank you . . .

 Please accept my sincere thank you.
 Thank you for providing a positive environment and appropriate treatment for a nasty disease that affects all of our families and many of us personally.
-The many pleasant smiles, kind gestures, and thoughtful words lighten the burden of the many necessary trips to Roswell Park Cancer Institute.
+The many pleasant smiles, kind gestures, and thoughtful words lighten the burden of the many necessary trips to Roswell Park Comprehensive Cancer Center.

 Again, THANK YOU!

 We strive to make our Hospitality Room into one of the few physical spaces at our facility where patients can escape, and our volunteers who make that possible.